lupyuen/send_altitude_cocoos/README.md

-Sample multitasking sensor handling program from cocoOS, adapted for Arduino.
+Read BME280 temperature, humidity and altitude sensors.
+Multitasking of the sensors is handled by cocoOS, the portable scheduling framework.

 Libraries needed to compile with Arduino IDE or Arduino Web Editor:

-- `Time`: Download from Arduino Library Manager
+- `Time`: Download `Time` from Arduino Library Manager

+- `BME280`: Download `BME280` from Arduino Library Manager

 - `cocoOS_5.0.1`: Download from http://www.cocoos.net/download.html,
     unzip and move all files in `inc` and `src` to top level.